-Applicants to the Surgical Technician program must:
+Applicants to the Surgical Technician Diploma and Associate of Occupational Science-Surgical Technology programs must:

-- 1. be 18 years of age or not subject to compulsory school attendance in California; - 2. have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma) or have the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or have completed homeschooling at the secondary level; - 3. pass the College's Entrance Examination (Wonderlic Form IV or V); with a minimum passing score defined on page 23 of this Catalog; - 4. satisfy a career planning interview with an admissions advisor; - 5. attend the required orientation.
+- 1. be 18 years of age or not subject to compulsory school attendance in California; - 2. have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma) or have the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or have completed homeschooling at the secondary level; - 3. pass the College's Entrance Examination (Wonderlic Form IV or V); with a minimum passing score defined on page 23 and 24 of this Catalog; - 4. satisfy a career planning interview with an admissions advisor; - 5. attend the required orientation.